malteschaefer1/EFmethodmadness/README.md

 # Emission Factor Method Madness (working title)

 An in-depth study into the methodological aspects of grid emission factor calculations.
-This code is the computational engine under the hood of the study "Towards Standardized Grid Emission Factors: Methodological Insights and Best Practices" to be submitted soon.
-The preprint can be found at [arXiv](https://arxiv.org/abs/2311.01103).
+This code is the computational engine under the hood of the study [Towards Standardized Grid Emission Factors: Methodological Insights and Best Practices](https://doi.org/10.1039/D3EE04394K).
 Find a release version of the code [here](https://doi.org/10.24355/dbbs.084-202309131139-0) and of the data [here](https://doi.org/10.24355/dbbs.084-202309111514-0).

 ![ef_histogram](https://github.com/malteschaefer1/EFmethodmadness/assets/29174285/9ce58eb3-d855-412e-82fc-19336649403c)